 Yup, that’s right.
 Three easy steps.
 And it works!
 I know because I’ve done it myself.

 This is important not only to showcase your art but to be able to interact with your potential customers.
 Just as customers walk into a studio to ask the owner questions about various artists, your customers can talk directly to the artist….you!
-And as you engage people in the art industry, giving them helpful information, you can become an authority that is sought out.
-Imagine how popular your art can become.

-What if I told you that you can do all this for free through a service called SiteRubix.com.
+What if I told you that you can do all this for free through a service called SiteRubix.com?
 You can have a fully functional website up and running in under 30 seconds, just like in the video below.

 Did you know that there are over 2 billion people online today!!
 That’s a lot of people searching for anything and everything, including art.
 If your studio is your website, your traffic is your audience who buys your art.